Fly Fishing for Coho

 The Fraser Valley is truly one of British Columbia’s jewels when it comes to fly-fishing for Salmon.
 The Harrison River is a fly fishers dream, located only 2 hours east of Vancouver, BC.

-Coho or silver salmon prefer slow moving, slack or what we call dead water.
+Coho or silver salmon prefer slow-moving, slack or what we call dead water.
 They often lay in water as shallow as 2 feet, staying clear of the more aggressive species, especially if the water has good current speed.
-Side channels, backwaters and even deep holes with no current seem to be the Cohoís favorite hiding spot when no other species is present.
+Side channels, backwaters and even deep holes with no current seem to be the Cohos favorite hiding spot when no other species are present.